pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 tests.
 Amongst other things, they check that the distinct counts are within a tolerance of 1% of the expected values.

-If you get errors like `OutOfMemoryError[Direct buffer memory]]]` then you may need to raise the amount of memory you allocate to the mvn process.
-Try using `-Xmx2G` in the `MAVEN_OPTS` variable.
-(If you're an Eclipse user, put `-Xmx2G` in the VM Arguments box of the Arguments tab in Run Configurations.)
+If you get errors like `OutOfMemoryError[Direct buffer memory]]]` or other weird errors from ElasticSearch, then you may need to raise the amount of memory you allocate to the mvn process.
+Try using `-Xmx1G` in the `MAVEN_OPTS` variable.
+(If you're an Eclipse user, put `-Xmx1G` in the VM Arguments box of the Arguments tab in Run Configurations for that test.)

 Yes, this is quite a lot of memory for unit tests, but the tests use several iterations of randomly generated data of increasing size, in order to verify the accuracy of the approximate counts.
 The final run puts over a million distinct values in each bucket.
 For the same reason, the tests take several minutes to run.

+### Important note

+Because the error rate for HyperLogLog is a distribution rather than a hard bound, you may occasionally get tests failed due to results being just outside the 1% tolerance.
+If this happens, re-run the test.
+It's only a problem if it happens consistently...

 ## Installing